psrvere/kafka-go/notes/log.md

 Little Endianness: stores the least significant byte first.
 E.g., 0x12345678 stored as [0x78, 0x56, 0x34, 0x12]

 Since the CRC32C value is used as a checksum, it needs to be consistent across computer architectures.

+## Kafka's Real Log Design

+1. Segmentation:
+Kafka's log is split into multiple segment files per topic partition.
+In Kafka segments are roll over (closed and new on started) based on configurable policies like size (default 1GB), time (default 168 hours or 7 days) etc. These segments are available for reading data but closed for writing new data.
+There is always an active segment open for writing new data.
+The segmentation avoids file growing indefinitely which can lead to issues like file descriptor limits or slow recovery.

+2. Sparse Indexes:
+It has sparse indexes i.e. not every message is indexed (typically every 4KB, it's configurable).
+Index maps offsets to physical positions.
+There are other indexes too: timestamp index - maps timestamps to offsets, transaction index - marks aborted transaction ranges.
+The offset index allows O(1) reads.
+Time index enables time based queries.
+Transaction Index helps skip over aborted transactions during reads.

+3. Variable Length & Batched Record Format:
+Messages are stored in variable length groups of records (record batches).
+Each batch has a header (base offset, length, etc.) followed by compressed or uncompressed records.
+Each individual record within the batch has fields like offset delta (relative to base), timestamp delta, key length, value length, headers, etc. There is one CRC32C per record batch.

+4. Batch Header Metadata
+The Batch header includes fields like `baseOffset` (first offset in batch), `lastOffsetDelta` (to compute end offset), `firstTimestamp` and `maxTimestamp`, `CRC32C` etc.

+5. Compression and Efficiency
+Kafka supports batch level compression (gzip, snappy, etc.) to reduce storage and I/O. Compression is applied by producers before sending.
+Data is stored in compressed form on disk.
+Data is decompressed on fetch if needed.

+6. Timestamps
+Kafka records have timestamps (create time from producer or append time from broker).
+It also has time index for fast lookups.
+Timestamps are used for time based retention and stream processing (eg. windowing in Kafka streams)

+And a lot more features...